welidlabidi/project-php-mvc/README.md

 # project-php-mvc
-making a post project with users connecting to MQS database you can add,edit abd delete your post
+making a post project with users connecting to mysql database you can add,edit abd delete your post